romnoelp/Cerebro/README.md

 ### Setup (per session)

 1. Power on the headset and pair it via Windows Bluetooth settings.
-2. Launch `ThinkGear Connector.exe` — it auto-detects the COM port and starts the TCP server.
+2. ThinkGear Connector launches automatically on Windows boot and starts the TCP server.
 3. Launch Cerebro (`pnpm tauri dev`).
 4. Navigate to the Session screen and click **Start** — the Rust bridge connects automatically.